AliAskariGithub/AI-Spec-Driven-Book/fullstack/frontend-book/docs/module-3/index.md

 ## Next Steps

 After completing this module, you'll have comprehensive knowledge of:
+- Gazebo and Unity digital twin simulation
+- Physics-based environment modeling
-- NVIDIA Isaac ecosystem for humanoid robotics
+- Sensor simulation for robot perception
-- Advanced perception and navigation systems
+- High-fidelity visualization and interaction
-- Integration of AI and robotics for autonomous behavior
-- Preparation for real-world humanoid robot deployment
+- Preparation for advanced robotics simulation and testing